zacwm/SimpleMusic/README.md

 A simple & *kinda configurable* Discord.js music bot!

 ## Commands
-[required], (optional) | All commands start with the configued prefix in `config.js`.
+[required], (optional) | All commands start with the configured prefix in `config.js`.

-### `!play [query]` / `!p [query]`
+### `!play (platform) [query|n]` / `!p [query|n]`
-Will queue the query or play immediately if it is the first song in the queue.
-A query can be a search term and will grab the first result or a YouTube video URL or a SoundCloud URL.
+Will play or add to the queue the first search result from the query on the specified platform or YouTube if none is given.
+It also accepts direct URLs for supported platforms and alongside the `!search` command it allows to select from a list of search results.

+### `!search (platform) [query]`
+Will return search results for the specified query, on the specified platform or YouTube if none is given.
+Then the `!play [n]` command can be used to select which one of the results will be added to the queue/played.

 ### `!skip` / `!s`
-Will skip the current playing song for the next song in queue.
+Will skip the current playing song and play the next song in queue.

 ### `!delete [n|last]`
 Will delete from the queue the song in the `n` position or the last one if `last` is given as an argument.